sharaizk/Portfolio/README.md

 ------

-It is based upon ReactJS.
+The website is developed using ReactJS.

 Website is using React Version 17.0.2